-After 46 hours sailing from the Solent we were ready for a couple of days taking it easy in the Scilly Isles before pushing on for Brittany.
+After 46 hours sailing from the Solent we were ready for a couple of days taking it easy in the Isles of Scilly before pushing on for Brittany.
 Our first night was tied up to a mooring buoy in St. Mary’s Pool about a 10 minute row ashore.
 Jane announced she was in the rowing team back at Durham so suddenly regrets of not bringing the outboard for the dinghy disappeared.

 The small harbour of Hugh Town was tiny and highly centred around tourism as, we found out later, are all of the islands.
 We had a couple of pints of Cornish ale in the Mermaid Inn and a couple of games of pool.
 Lou (hampered by Mel) still managed to thrash Joe & I.